 Transactions with key management personnel of the Company include certain members of the Company's executive management team and the Board of Directors which have the responsibilities for strategic planning, oversight and control of the Company.
-During the period, the total compensation paid to executive management team and Board of Directors amounted to \$195,380 (October 31, 2020 - \$Nil).
+During the year, the total compensation paid to executive management team and Board of Directors amounted to \$346,928 (2023 - \$269,953).
+There is no indirect compensation paid to executive management team and Board of directors for the year ended January 31, 2024 and 2023.